cran/grateful/README.md

 <br>

-This document can also be a Word document, PDF file, markdown file, or left as the source Rmarkdown file using `out.format`:
+This document can also be a Word or LaTeX document, PDF file, markdown file, or left as the source Rmarkdown file using `out.format`:

 ``` r
 cite_packages(out.format = "docx", out.dir = ".")